arthurkushman/buildsqlx/README.md

 ## Determining If Records Exist

-Instead of using the count method to determine if any records exist that match your query's constraints, you may use the exists and doesntExist methods:
+Instead of using the `Count` method to determine if any records exist that match your query's constraints, you may use the exists and doesntExist methods:

 ```go